 What Makes A Great Seafood Restaurant?

-The restaurants we have selected in this guide are all highly reviewed and have specific selling points that set them apart from the crowd.
+The restaurants selected in this guide are all highly reviewed and have specific selling points that set them apart from the crowd.
 Before we dive into the list, let’s discuss a number of factors to consider when finding your perfect seafood spot.

 Many of the best seafood restaurants offer freshly-caught fish and crustaceans, which makes a noticeable difference to the taste.
 Melbourne is situated on the coast of Australia, meaning there are plenty of such restaurants around, clamouring for customers.